EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 * An Arduino USB Host Shield, connected to the Arduino (...you guessed it...details to follow)

 Assuming you have Ubuntu up and running:
-* From a command prompt run 'sudo apt-get install avrdude gcc-avr gdb-avr binutils-avr avr-libc git build-essential'.
+* From a command prompt run 'sudo apt-get install avrdude gcc-avr gdb-avr binutils-avr avr-libc git build-essential cmake'.
 If you're using a fresh install of Ubuntu or one with which you previously haven't done any development you'll probably see a lot of dependencies installed, but these should be handled automatically.
 * Download and install Visual Studio Code here: https://code.visualstudio.com/download
 * Open VS Code, click on the 'extensions' icon on the left hand side and install the 'C/C++' and 'CMake Tools' extensions.
 * Close VS Code.